 this.segments = {}with string/number keys works;this.segments = []with large indices becomes sparse and breaksObject.keys/valuesenumeration in subtle ways. - Don't double-create physics bodies.
 Either call

 this.physics.add.existing(obj)OR addobjto astaticGroupwithgroup.add(obj)- not both.
 Double-creation silently misplaces the body relative to the visual. - Always verify renders, not just console.
 A missing API or a bad draw can throw once during init and leave a black canvas with nothing further to report.
-After deploying, capture a screenshot using the
+After deploying, capture a screenshot and look at it -

 Build Incrementally

-For anything non-trivial, resist the urge to write the whole game in one Write call.
+For anything non-trivial, don't write the whole game in one Write call.
 Work in small, verified steps:

 - Add the template (